If you deal with chronic anxiety you may also be experiencing physical side effects.

 6. Problems with sleep.
 Whether that’s falling asleep, staying asleep, having restless or unfulfilling sleep, etc..
 You may rely on a glass or two of wine or a Tylenol PM to mask it temporarily, but basically, you have sleep issues.

 7. You may also feel a heightened “startle response.”
 In other words, when you live with anxiety, your nervous system is on overdrive so when ambulance sirens flare up or someone accidentally slams a door at work, you jump or startle easily.
 If one, two or more of these signs are present, we encourage clients to consider that they may be dealing with chronic anxiety and then we work with them to alleviate this and help them get some relief.

-If you see yourself in this list and if you would like some more targeted, expert support in managing and transforming your anxiety, please don’t hesitate to reach out to Evergreen Counseling so we can get you set up with a counselor who’s a great match for you.
+If you see yourself in this list and if you would like some more targeted, expert support in managing and transforming your anxiety, please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist for your situation.